gljk/gljk/_projects/serbianvoices.md

 ---
 layout: page
 title: Serbian Voices
-description: Research Project
+description: Research & Data Collection Project
 img: assets/img/serbianvoices-stablediff.png
 importance: 1
-category: nonprofit
+category: Nonprofit
 ---

 The project's goal was to assist Duke University's DevLab in gathering data for a Machine Learning system they Developed.
 Marko Galjak was in charge of the project's overall design, which involved developing a system for gathering news articles and gathering information from the social networking site Twitter.
 A tool for examining networks inside Serbia's Twittersphere was developed as part of that effort.